tundish/blathnaid/blathnaid/tale/chapters.rst

 Then Fell took up his story of Ingomer.
-Recently he'd forbidden the Smiths from forging blades or any edged tools, and arranged for his own Guild of Cutlers to be licenced exclusively for those items.
+Recently he'd forbidden the Smiths from forging blades or any edged tools, and arranged for his own Guild of Cutlers to be licensed exclusively for those items.
 Their factories were in a protected area near the Armoury.

 Fell had nothing but contempt for the Cutlers.
 He said they were all blade and no tang.
 They did not understand the process of designing a product.
 So when the Guards were issued new glaives, they would take off the head in order that they could at least beat people with the handle.
-It was so very much safer for the operator.
+It was significantly safer for the operator.

 Third wish gone
 ---------------